Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Methodology

 \section{Methodology}

 This section discusses the Systematic Review (SR) methodology employed.
 The method adheres to PRISMA-P~\cite{Moher2016} and Cochrane~\cite{Higgins2019} frameworks, which are well-established standards for the conduct of systematic reviews.
-This methodology commences with the elaboration of the research questions (see introduction) using the PICO (Problem, Innervation, Comparison and Outcome) format~\cite{PICO}.
-This is followed by a description of the electronic databases to be searched, the specification of the search terms used, and the eligibility criteria employed to inform the selection of studies.
-Next, the data extraction and approach to evidence synthesis are detailed.
+This commences with the elaboration of the research questions (see introduction) using the PICO (Problem, Intervention, Comparison and Outcome) format~\cite{PICO}.
+This is followed by a description of the electronic databases searched, the search terms used, and the eligibility criteria employed to inform the selection of studies.
+Next, the approaches to data extraction and evidence synthesis are detailed.
 Figure~\ref{fig:research-method} provides an overview of the research method, while the subsections expand on each step.

-\subsection{Data Sources}
+\subsection{Data sources}

-Literature was searched for in computer science-focused search engines (ACM Digital and IEEE Xplore Digital) and more general academic search engines (ProQuest, Scopus, and Web of Science).
-To minimise the danger of publication bias, we included Google Scholar as a source for grey literature and research produced outside of traditional publishing and distribution channels.
-Examples of grey literature are industry reports, working papers, newsletters, government documents, and white papers~\cite{GreyLit}.
-Further details on content indexed by the databases used can be found in table~\ref{databases-tb}.
+Literature was searched in computer science-focused search engines (ACM Digital and IEEE Xplore Digital) and more general academic search engines (ProQuest, Scopus, and Web of Science).
+To minimise the danger of publication bias, we also used Google Scholar to search for grey literature and research produced outside of traditional publishing and distribution channels.
+Examples of grey literature include industry reports, working papers, newsletters, government documents, and white papers~\cite{GreyLit}.
+Grey literature was subject to the same inclusion criteria as the academic literature.
+Table~\ref{databases-tb} provides further details on each search engine used.